garygr2002/Rebalance/README.md

 The Rebalance Project is one that I undertook beginning in February 2021.
 It is a Java-based, command-line software tool that rebalances the investment holdings of one or more investors.
 While doing so, it also categorizes and sums the assets of each investor.
 The tool will produce reports that give a complete breakdown of the holdings of the investor, and their net worth.
 It will also produce instructions for each investor for rebalancing his or her portfolio.

-The tool is currently driven by a series of comma-separated files (CSV's).
+The tool is currently driven by a series of comma-separated (CSV) files.
 The tool will rebalance the portfolio holdings of each investor across institutions, accounts, mutual funds, ETFs and individual securities based on declared weight preferences.

 Output from the tool is a series of text files for each investor: